NEW DP Forum

 Steve's Guide to Gold Nugget Detectors

 Please, if you own one of these detectors, and I call it like I see it, don't take offense.
 Any nugget detector made will find gold in capable hands, and the owner is far more important than the detector model.
 I'll put a good operator with ANY detector up against a novice with whatever is deemed "best" and bet on the experienced operator every time.
 The person using the detector finds the gold.
-The detector is actually the least important factor in nugget detecting success or failure.
+The detector is actually one of the less important factors in nugget detecting success or failure.

 I’ve listed the Manufacturer Suggested Retail Price (MSRP) for each detector.
 In general, you can figure about 15% off these prices as “street price”.
 The detectors are listed in order by price.